pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 Now, let's create types to model this shape.

-We will use a `union` type to model the coloumns.
+We will use a `union` type to model the columns.

 Open `src/context/task/types.ts` file in VS Code and add the following entry to it.